Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 - A way to authenticate with devise;
 - A well constructed database to manage orders and users.

-##### Different possibilities to use spree:
+##### Different scenarios to use spree:

-1. A client wants an e-commerce like shopify with a custom design, it’s possible to use the gem a simply adapt the front-end;
+1. A client wants an e-commerce like shopify with a custom design, it’s possible to use the gem and just adapt the front-end;
 2. A client wants an e-commerce with a complex front-end (or because he wants to design it himself or because design need specific constraints) an approach could be using spree API and a front-end framework;
-3. A client wants to a very specific backoffice or an e-commerce with particularity over the scope of usual e-commerce.
-Spree can not be adapted easily.
+3. A client wants a very specific backoffice or an e-commerce with particularity over the scope of usual e-commerce.
+In this case Spree should not be the first option.

-***Note**: There is also a fork of spree, SOLIDUS.
+***Note**: There is also a fork of spree, [SOLIDUS](https://github.com/solidusio/solidus).
 In some case could be interesting look a it.*

 ## Some useful links